moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 - At Step 6, if the solution violates guidelines, moderators reject it with feedback.

 ---

-#### 19. Join Discussion Forum

-**Actor:** Learner

-**Main Success Scenario:**
-1. The learner navigates to the "Community" section.
-2. The learner browses discussion topics or searches for specific questions.
-3. The learner selects a thread to read.
-4. The learner posts a comment or question.
-5. The system publishes the comment.
-6. Other users and mentors can respond.
-7. The learner receives notifications for replies.

-**Alternative Scenarios:**

-**A1.
-Inappropriate Content**
-- At Step 5, if the post contains flagged content, the system displays:
-  *"Your post was flagged.
-Please review community guidelines."*

----

-#### 20. Recover Password

-**Actor:** Learner

-**Main Success Scenario:**
-1. The learner clicks "Forgot Password" on the login page.
-2. The learner enters their registered email address.
-3. The system validates the email.
-4. The system sends a password reset link to the email.
-5. The learner clicks the link and is directed to reset page.
-6. The learner enters and confirms a new password.
-7. The system updates the password.
-8. The learner sees confirmation: *"Password reset successfully.
-You can now log in."*

-**Alternative Scenarios:**

-**A1.
-Email Not Found**
-- At Step 3, if the email isn't registered, the system displays:
-  *"No account found with this email address."*

-**A2.
-Link Expired**
-- At Step 5, if the reset link expired, the system displays:
-  *"This link has expired.
-Please request a new password reset."*

----

 ### Fully Dressed Format Use Cases

 #### 21. Practice Coding with Monaco Editor